ajitgoel/hugo-blog-theme/content/post/protobuf-net-performance-improvement/index.md

   focal_point: Smart
   preview_only: false
 ---
 [protobuf-net](https://github.com/protobuf-net/protobuf-net) is a contract based serializer for .NET code created by the famous [Marc Gravell](https://github.com/mgravell), that writes data in the "protocol buffers" serialization format engineered by Google.
-The API is broadly comparable, in usage, to `XmlSerializer`, `DataContractSerializer`, etc.
+The API is broadly comparable, in usage, to `XmlSerializer`, `DataContractSerializer`, etc. \
+To use protobuf.net in your .Net applications, you need to:

-1. **Decorate your classes**\
+**1. Decorate your classes**\
 Unlike XmlSerializer, the member-names are identified by an integer to identify each member.

 ```